PipedreamHQ/pipedream/docs/docs/code/nodejs/using-data-stores/README.md

 ## Saving data

-Data stores are a key-value store, you can save data within a store using the `store.set` method.
-The first argument is the _key_ where the data should be held, and the 2nd argument is the _value_ assigned to that key.
+Data Stores are a key-value stores.
+Save data within a Data Store using the `this.data.set` method.
+The first argument is the _key_ where the data should be held, and the second argument is the _value_ assigned to that key.

 ```javascript
 export default defineComponent({